 There will be a two-year time jump.
-Dulé Hill confirmed to TV Guide the film won't be picking up right where the last movie left off.
-"We continue in real time, so we see where Shawn and Gus and Jules (Maggie Lawson) and Lassie — where they are now," he said.
-"We see exactly what has happened over these past two years we haven't seen them."
+Dulé Hill confirmed to TV Guide the film won't be picking up right where the last movie left off, with Shawn, Gus, and Ewan (Cena) getting caught up in a clandestine international caper.
+"We continue in real time," Hill said, adding that the sequel will fill in "exactly what has happened over these past two years we haven't seen [the characters]."

 One can only hope.